 Trade flourished, making Havana a powerful and fashionable place to be during the 19th century.
 Many new cultural buildings and expansive mansions built during this time gave Havana the nickname “Paris of the Antilles.”
 It might be hard to imagine today, seeing the state many of the buildings are in, but it definitely is possible to envision.

-Post-Spanish independence and American influence
+Post-Spanish independence and American influence on architecture in Havana

 American interests in Cuba in later years were inevitable.
 Many of the slave owners moved to Cuba after the American Civil War in 1865, to continue running plantations and throwing their money into different interests in the city.
 With massive expansions and changing face of architecture in Havana, the city grew in size and population.